Neo23x0/Raccine/README.md

 - 0.1.0 - Initial version that intercepted blocked all vssadmin.exe executions
 - 0.2.0 - Version that blocks only vssadmin.exe executions that contain `delete` and `shadows` in their command line and otherwise pass all parameters to a new process that invokes vssadmin with its original parameters
+- 0.2.1 - Removed `explorer.exe` from the whitelist

 ## Installation